 As of 1 July 2015, an additional Overseas Surcharge will be applied to passport applications lodged outside of Australia.
 This fee will not apply to emergency passports.

 Fees for passport applications lodged with our Honorary Consuls in Mozambique, Angola, Namibia and Botswana may be paid by credit card (Visa or MasterCard only).
 The following credit card authorization form can be printed, completed and signed, if another person wishes to pay for your passport application by credit card only.

 The Australian High Commission offers an outreach visit to Cape Town annually.
 This outreach trip is a courtesy offered by the Australian High Commission, and it is not a requirement from the Australian Passport Office.
 The trip is offered as and when staff capacity and circumstances allow.
 Although we do our utmost to accommodate as many applicants as we can, it is simply not possible for us to assist all.
-There are currently no trips planned for this year, but please keep an eye on our website, as any upcoming trips will be announced here.

 Photographs for a new Australian passport must meet the standards set by the International Civil Aviation Organization (ICAO), including size, quality, colour, style, lighting, applicant’s pose and facial expression.
 In cases where the photograph presented does not meet the requirements, the applicant will be requested to supply alternative photographs.
 In most cases, it is the use of poor quality paper or ink that leads to a photo being rejected after scanning.

 Detailed requirements for passport photographs are outlined on the application form and on the passports website www.passports.gov.au

 Do I need to apply if I'm not planning to travel?

 No. If you do not plan to travel and/or do not need a passport right now, you can wait until the COVID-19 situation stabilises before making an appointment at our office.